Checkpoint

 Dynamic Material System

 Checkpoint features a Dynamic Material System that allows for real-time adjustments to material properties, enabling artists to create stunning visuals and fine-tune their work without the need for recompilation.
-Thanks to Slang's reflection API, any changes made to the shader code are instantly compiled and integrated in the editor, providing a seamless workflow for both artists and developers.
+Thanks to Slang's reflection API, any change made to the shader code is instantly compiled and integrated in the editor, providing a seamless workflow for both artists and developers.

-Checkpoint includes a Package Management system that allows developers to easily integrate and manage third-party libraries and tools.
-"Use what you need, leave what you don't" is the credo behind it, Checkpoint aims to provide a fully modular architecture that promotes code reuse and simplifies dependency management.
+Checkpoint includes a built-in Package Manager that allows developers to easily integrate and manage third-party libraries and tools.
+"Don't pay for what you don't need" is the credo behind it, Checkpoint aims to provide a fully modular architecture that promotes code reuse and simplifies dependency management.
 Its second purpose is to speed up the loading and build times of projects by only including the necessary components.

 Gallery